meerkat-dashboard/meerkat/docs/tutorial/connect-icinga.md

 ## 1. Create a `ApiUser` object for Meerkat

 Create an [ApiUser][apiuser] object with read-only privileges.
+In a default installation, this configuration may be written to the file `/etc/icinga2/conf.d/api-users.conf`.
 We will use the example username and password "meerkat".

 	object ApiUser "meerkat" {